rafe-sh/HPSO-LS/README.md

 - Minimizing training time.
 - Reducing overfitting by selecting the most relevant features.

-## Credits

-HPSO-LS was developed by Rafe Sharif.
-The algorithm combines the concepts of PSO and Local Search to solve the feature subset selection problem.

-## License

-The code in this repository is available under the MIT License.
-Please see the `LICENSE` file for more details.

 ## Contact

-For any questions or inquiries, please contact Rafe Sharif at [rafe.sharif@email.com](mailto:rafe.sharif@email.com).
+For any questions or inquiries, please contact Rafe Sharif at [raffff81@gmail.com](mailto:raffff81@gmail.com).